sixarata/sixarata/README.md

 Sixarata is a vanilla JavaScript, open-source, 2D platformer game.

+It isn't good yet, but with your help, it will be great.

 ## mission

 We believe in democratizing platforming, and the unlimited freedom that comes with open sourcing the entire gaming experience from the very beginning.